Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Methodology

-\textbf{The sample selection.} In order to ensure balanced samples in the memory system, we introduce a novel sample selection approach that determines an equal number of cluster prototypes for each category.
-Specifically, for a given new task ${T}_i$, we first calculate a number of cluster prototypes required for the category $c_j$ using the function $F_{\rm k}( \rho )$, expressed as~:
+In order to ensure balanced samples in the memory system, we introduce a novel sample selection approach that determines an equal number of cluster prototypes for each category.
+Specifically, at the end of each task ${T}_i$, we first calculate the number of cluster prototypes required for the category $c_l$ using the function $F_{\rm k}( \rho )$, expressed as~: